Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 For example, Jonathan Aufray of GrowthHackers says, “When visitors are on your product page, you want them to click on the purchase button.
 Once your visitors are on the payment page, you want them to pay their cart, etc. This will allow you to track conversions at each step of your sales process (How many people click on the purchase buttons, how many people enter their payment details, how many people abandon their cart, etc.) and will help you optimize each page.”

 “It’s important to really understand where your site visitors are coming from so that you can make the best marketing decisions moving forward,” says Sumitra Senapaty of WOW Club.
 “With each advertising dollar precious, when you know where your leads and visits are originating, it makes it much simpler to choose between multiple strategies.”
+Luckily, with the help of a ecommerce dashboard you can easily track this figure.

 David Denning of Jumpstart Go says, “You want to analyze where the traffic is coming from that’s converting the highest, so you want to look at the source/medium in Google Analytics and, preferably, have conversion goals setup.
 You can then quickly tell if certain sources (Facebook, LinkedIn, email marketing, etc.) are performing best at leading to sales/revenue.”